Identifying Chinese Porcelain

 Process of identifying Chinese porcelain ...

-Before the last Chinese imperial dynasty ended (1911) the expression of crafts and arts followed mostly tradition and was limited to some degree by imperial guidelines and other factors.
+Before the last Chinese imperial dynasty ended in 1911 the expression of crafts and arts followed mostly tradition and was limited to some degree by imperial guidelines and other factors.
 One of the latter was probably the method with which arts and crafts were taught in Far Eastern societies since ancient times, not allowing for free expression or creativity.
 Apprentices would rather be copying the works of their master or other masters rather than creating their own works.

 Kilns producing porcelain to order for export or domestic use would produce many similar items as sometimes huge quantities were required.
 Painted decorations were often worked on by several different painters, each painting something different.
-For example some would only paint the landscape, others the buildings, the people, boats, plants, etc..
-The whole production process was more of a collaborative manual mass production than an artistic creation process.
+For example some would only paint the landscape, others the buildings, the people, boats, plants, etc. The whole production process was more of a collaborative manual mass production than an artistic creation process.

 Ebook